How a cancer gets its blood supply

 Examples of drugs that interfere with blood vessel growth are

 Doctors are also using this research to try and predict how a cancer will behave.
-Some cancers have higher concentrations of blood vessels than others at their outer edges.
+Some cancers have higher concentrations of blood vessels at their outer edges than other cancers.
 Doctors think that it may be these cancers that are more likely to spread.
 If they can predict that a cancer is not likely to spread, then patients can be spared the more intensive treatment.

 Question about cancer?
 Contact our information nurse team